munterfi/glacier-flow-model/README.rst

     pkg = PkgDataAccess()
     gfm = GlacierFlowModel(pkg.locate_dem())

-After initialization, the model needs to accumulate the initial ice mass until it reaches a steady state.
-By default the mass balance parameters for the year 2000 are set.
-Calling the :code:`reach_steady_state` method to do so:
+After initialization, the model needs to accumulate the initial ice mass until it reaches a steady state, call the :code:`reach_steady_state` method to do so:

 .. code-block:: python